johannschopplich/kirby-vue3-starterkit/README.md

 Language data is provided by the global `site` object, which can be accessed via the `useSite()` hook.

 ℹ️ **Current limitations**:
-- Custom language paths aren't supported as of right now, the language code defined will be used as a base.
+- Custom language paths aren't supported as of right now, the language code defined will be used as a base in the frontend.
 - Automatic language detection only works in production environment.
 In development the fallback language is always the default language.

 #### Service Worker